1.

 Correct Answer

-B. PGF2-alpHa
+B. PGF2-alpha

-Explanation PGF2-alpha is a prostaglandin that acts as a vasoconstrictor, causing the constriction of blood vessels.
+PGF2-alpha is a prostaglandin that acts as a vasoconstrictor, causing the constriction of blood vessels.
 It also contracts smooth muscle, which can lead to various effects in different organs and tissues.
 Additionally, PGF2-alpha is known to induce bronchoconstriction, causing the narrowing of the airways in the lungs.
 These actions make PGF2-alpha a potent regulator of vascular tone, smooth muscle contraction, and bronchial constriction.

 30.